-Called PULSE, the goal, of course, is to keep us from spreading Covid-19 by keeping our little mitties away from our face after touching an infected surface.
+Called PULSE, the goal, of course, is to keep us from spreading Covid-19 by keeping our little mitties away from our faces after touching an infected surface.

 Designed to be worn 6-12 inches below the chin, the wearer’s hand motion will set it in action and give you a gentle reminder you’re headed to the no-go zone.

-As their disclaimer, The designs have not been reviewed, cleared, or approved by FDA or other regulatory authority, nor have they received Coronavirus Disease 2019 (COVID-19) Emergency Use Authorizations for Medical Devices.
+As their disclaimer, The designs have not been reviewed, cleared, or approved by FDA or other regulatory authorities, nor have they received Coronavirus Disease 2019 (COVID-19) Emergency Use Authorizations for Medical Devices.

 Delivery robots have been rearing their metal heads making news here and there, but now Covid-19 has brought the future of robots much closer to us.
 How do we know?
 We see these actually delivering pizzas.